 Those who are in Land Use under Agricultural use or Horticultural use must submit a copy of Federal 1040 income tax schedule C (business), E (supplementary income, Form 4835Farm Rental Income & Expenses – which is mostly applicable to those who lease the land), or F (farm) each year while under Land Use taxation, if requested by the Commissioner of the Revenue’s office.

-The commissioner’s office reserves the right to request copies of tax returns to show the five (5) year history of continuous farming prior to being approved for Land Use.
+The commissioner’s office reserves the right to request copies of tax returns or other documentation prior to being approved for Land Use.
 If you do not file one of these schedules and wish to be in the Land Use program, you will be required to submit documentation of a “bona fide” farm operation in another manner: feed receipts, fertilizer receipts, receipts from a sale of livestock/crops, etc.

 Application fee is $10.00 per parcel for acreage totaling less than one hundred (100) acres.
 Land over one hundred acres is $0.10 per acre per parcel.